 The New York Times released an opinion piece recently that I haven't been able to stop thinking about.
 In "Celebrate Your Kid's Transition.
 Don't Grieve it," the author introduces the idea that:

-That’s not to say that we can’t celebrate and support our child’s transition.
+That's not to say we can't celebrate and support our child's transition.
 We can, and we do.
-No one is happier than we are that our child can live as their true self.
-Or is happier than they have been in likely years.
-And their risk of depression and anxiety and suicide has decreased because they are no longer pretending to be someone they are not.
+No one is happier that our children can live as their true selves.
+Or that they are happier than they have been in likely years.
+And their risk of depression, anxiety, and suicide has decreased because they no longer pretend to be someone they are not.

 My son is a changed person, and I am willing to bet that coming out saved his life.
 No one wants to celebrate that more than I do, trust me.
-But that doesn’t take away from the sadness I felt around letting go of the idea of having a daughter.
+But that doesn't take away from the sadness I felt about letting go of having a daughter.
 Why does it have to be either/or?
-Why can’t it be both/and?
+Why can't it be both/and?

 In order to move forward through my sadness, I first had to figure out what was causing it.
-It wasn’t my child being transgender, let’s be clear about that.
-After almost three years of processing my thoughts through writing, and the help of an excellent therapist, I finally realized it was my hopes and dreams of having a daughter someday.
-You see, I grew up as the oldest of five children and the only girl.
+It wasn't my child being transgender; let's be clear about that.
+After almost three years of processing my thoughts through writing and with the help of an excellent therapist, I finally realized it was the hope and dream of having a daughter someday.
+I grew up as the oldest of five children and the only girl.
 When my last brother was born, I lost all hope of ever having a sister.
 As I grew up, I began to dream about one day having a daughter.

 I didn't lose my child when he came out.

-He’s still the same amazing person he was before, except perhaps happier and more confident.
-We still do all the same things together that we’ve always enjoyed: watch movies, dish about all the things, go shopping, etc. However, my dream of always wanting a daughter isn’t being fulfilled by having two sons.
-That dream ended when he came out, and it is an ending that I have had to learn to let go of, and how to move forward from.
+He's still the same amazing person he was before, except perhaps happier and more confident.
+We still do all the same things together that we've always enjoyed: watch movies, dish about all the things, go shopping, etc. However, having two sons doesn't fulfill my dream of always wanting a daughter.
+That dream ended when he came out, and it is an ending that I have had to learn to let go of and how to move forward from.
 Sometimes it is painful, but it is part of my transition to being the mother of two sons.

-Parents of transgender children go through a transition process also, and that transition carries with it a lot of feelings.
+Parents of transgender children also go through a transition process, and that transition carries a lot of feelings.
 In addition to being happy for their child, those feelings can also look like guilt, confusion, sadness, loss, and maybe even anger.
-To tell a parent that it’s not okay for them to feel grief adds to the weight they are carrying as they try to work through all those negative feelings, and why they might be feeling them.
+To tell a parent that it's not okay for them to feel grief adds to the weight they carry as they try to work through all those negative feelings and why they might be feeling them.

 The author of the article and I agree on one thing.